Vizzuality/marxan-cloud/docs/ARCHITECTURE_infrastructure.md

-Marxan Cloud is a multi-tenant platform; logical isolation of data is provided via hierarchical grouping of entities (scenarios belong to projects; users may belong to organizations; projects can be associated to users or organizations - where organizations may be actually implemented at a later stage).
+Marxan Cloud is a multi-tenant platform; logical isolation of data is provided via hierarchical grouping of entities (scenarios belong to projects; users may belong to organizations; projects can be associated to users or organizations - where organizations will be actually implemented at a later stage).
 However, all tenants of a Marxan Cloud instance do share computational resources (Kubernetes clusters, PostGIS workloads, Airflow executor resources, etc.).